johnstownoralhistories/johnstownoralhistories.github.io/_items/Shoulta-Karen-Oral-History-001.md

 Um, so we, you know, we would do that in the summer.
 We would, um, bale hay.
 We would pick corn.
 We would pick potatoes.
 Um, probably me more than my brother.
 I would go down to the barn.
 I would brush the cows out.
 I would feed the cows.
 We didn't really mess with the chickens much.
 Um, but, you know, my, my life for those 16 years was pretty much always this, the same.

 There wasn't, you know, we didn't live in a neighborhood.
 My parents didn't drive us places.
 Um, the city of Johnstown to, like, go to the mall up in Richland and things like that, you know, that was probably 30, 35 minute drive and, you know, my parents didn't really have money, so they didn't just go to the mall to shop.
-So we didn't go to the mall.
+So, we didn't go to the mall.

 Alexis: Did you get paid for your farm work?
 Um, so if it was a good day my uncle gave us, like, a quarter.
 Um, normally we got sent home with potatoes, corn, chicken, beef.